-IR-Corrective Action Plan changes: Agencies will now have the opportunity to complete a corrective action (remediation) plan at the time of data entry into the IRDR.
+IR-Corrective Action Plan changes: Agencies will now have the opportunity to complete a corrective action (remediation) plan immediately after submitting the IRDR.
 These plans will be launched automatically if an agency reports to be out of compliance with any instance of Part 2 - Compliance with State Standards.
 Although the agencies may elect to provide information at this time, the deadline for completing the plans will be extended accordingly, so that agencies may revisit the plans at a more convenient time.

 View the 2015 End-user computing devices inventory (411.63KB).